Skip to Content

 Why We Focused Only on Singapore

 This was a deliberate strategic choice.
+Because:

 • Singapore companies have higher purchasing power